riyad1721/riyad1721/Readme.md

 - 🔧  I’m interested in Augmented Reality, Virtual Reality2,Robotics

-- 🎯 My current goal is to learn and get more about the Artificial intelligence library, model, and framework
+- 🎯 My current goal is to learn and get more knowledge about the Artificial intelligence library, model, and framework

 - 📫 How to reach me: Email